 What's On:

-• Maspalomas Gay Pride (May 1-11) – massive celebration in the south of Gran Canaria that's fun for everyone, not just LGBTI community, with guaranteed good times
+Maspalomas Pride (every May) – massive celebration in the south of the island that's brilliant fun for everyone, with music, parades, and guaranteed good times

-• Almond Blossom Festivals (February-March in Tejeda and Valsequillo) – stalls selling Canarian products, folklore groups, and appreciation of flowering almond trees
+Almond Blossom Festivals (every February/March in Tejeda and Valsequillo) – stalls selling Canarian products, folklore groups, and appreciation of flowering almond trees in the mountains

 ☀️ Summer (June–August)